Orientable and negative orientable sequences: Introduction

-As discussed in Alhalkim at al.\ \cite{Alhakim24a}, it turns out that negative orientable sequences are of importance in constructing orientable sequences.
+Examples of negative orientable sequences are given in Section~\ref{section:NOS-examples}.
+As discussed in Alhalkim et al.~\cite{Alhakim24a}, it turns out that negative orientable sequences can be used to construct orientable sequences.
 Observe that a sequence is orientable if and only if it is negative orientable for the case $q=2$.
 Also note that if $S=(s_i)$ is orientable or negative orientable then so is its negative ($-s_i$).